scottdear/s3-cloudfront-ssl-letsencrypt/README.md

 * Easy integration w/ CI/CD tools like Jenkins

 ## Requirements
+* A registered domain  for your site, SSL certs, etc.
 * bash
+* A github account (for the buildy bits)
 * GoLang 1.12+
 * Modified Fork of acme-dns-route53 [github.com/scottdear/acme-dns-route53](https://github.com/scottdear/acme-dns-route53)